Acidity (GERD/Amlapitta): Causes, Symptoms & Ayurvedic Remedies

 How GERD Is Treated

-Doctors usually begin with simple lifestyle advice: eating smaller meals, avoiding lying down after food, and finishing dinner a few hours before bed.
-Avoiding trigger foods like fried snacks, spicy curries, coffee, citrus fruits, and fizzy drinks is also recommended.
+In modern medicine, GERD management usually begins with simple lifestyle changes, such as eating smaller meals, avoiding lying down soon after food, and finishing dinner a few hours before bedtime.
+Identifying and reducing trigger foods also plays an important role.

 Ayurveda’s Take on Acidity – Amlapitta

-In Ayurveda, acidity is described as Amlapitta, literally meaning “sourness of Pitta.”
+In Ayurveda, acidity is described as Amlapitta, which literally means the “sour aggravation of Pitta.”

 Why Acidity Happens: Ayurvedic Perspective

-Ayurveda also highlights Viruddha Ahara — incompatible food combinations — like milk with sour fruits, or fish with dairy.
-These disturb digestion and allow toxins (Ama) to form, worsening acidity.
+Ayurveda also cautions against Viruddha Ahara, or incompatible food combinations, such as milk with sour fruits or fish with dairy.
+These disrupt digestion and lead to the formation of Ama (toxins), worsening acidity.

-Seasons also play a role.
-Pitta naturally rises during summer and early monsoon, which is why many people notice more acidity and indigestion during these times.
+Seasonal changes also play a role.
+Pitta naturally increases during summer and early monsoon, which is why many people notice more acidity during these periods.

-For most people, however, gentle dietary adjustments, lifestyle corrections, and home remedies are more than enough to control symptoms and prevent recurrence.
+For most people, however, simple dietary corrections, supportive routines, and gentle home remedies are enough to control symptoms and prevent recurrence.

 Lifestyle Habits for Better Digestion